techidaily/site-win11-tips/source/_posts/eliminating-additional-views-in-win-11s-context-menu.md

 ## 1\.
 How to Remove "Show More Options" From the Context Menu With Folder Options

- The[Windows Folder Options](https://www.makeuseof.com/windows-folder-options-guide/) in File Explorer is the go-to place to view and manage File Explorer settings.
-You can use it to[enable compact view in File Explorer on Windows 11](https://www.makeuseof.com/how-to-enable-compact-view-windows-11-file-explorer/) , manage file thumbnails, remove the "show more options" entry, and much more.
+ The [Windows Folder Options](https://www.makeuseof.com/windows-folder-options-guide/) in File Explorer is the go-to place to view and manage File Explorer settings.
+You can use it to [enable compact view in File Explorer on Windows 11](https://www.makeuseof.com/how-to-enable-compact-view-windows-11-file-explorer/) , manage file thumbnails, remove the "show more options" entry, and much more.

  Here's how to use the folder option to remove the "show more options" entry from the context menu: